-White Rock Reservoir - 2011 Survey Report
+White Rock Reservoir - 2015 Survey Report

-Prepared by Raphael Brock and Thomas Hungerford
+Prepared by Stephanie George, Raphael Brock and Thomas Hungerford

-Inland Fisheries Division
+Inland Fisheries Division – Fort Worth District

-- Continue to work with the City of Dallas Parks and Recreation Department to improve fish habitat near fishing piers.
+- Continue to work with the City of Dallas Parks and Recreation Department to install artificial habitat structures to improve fish habitat near fishing piers.

 Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-6 Inland Fisheries Division Monitoring and Management Program